 Blazing-fast internet has never been more affordable, or more necessary.
-With the demands placed on your network by video conferencing, cloud solutions, and other new technologies, it’s a good time to take a second look at what kind of speed you can get for your dollars.
+With the demands placed on your network by video conferencing, business cloud solutions, and other new technologies, it’s a good time to take a second look at what kind of speed you can get for your dollars.

 If you’re an SMB that regularly hosts customers onsite, it’s especially important that you offer free Wi-Fi that can do everything.
 I know I personally keep a mental list of which coffee shops in my neighborhood have a great internet connection, and which ones I’d rather not visit.
 For the business, offering free Wi-Fi gives you chance to capture customer info, build a mailing list, and keep customers coming back.

 4. Call in the Big Guns With Managed IT Services

 SMBs are increasingly finding themselves in the crosshairs for hackers.
 More than ever before, cybercriminals are targeting businesses with fewer than 250 employees, because they know most of them don’t have the resources necessary to defend themselves.
 What’s more, SMBs are often vendors for larger companies that can offer bigger rewards, so an attacker can try to “climb the ladder” by infiltrating a smaller company and use their credentials to work their way up.
 Combatting these hackers is tough.
 Many are full-time cyber-criminals and there are often entire infrastructures backing them up, complete with HR, a C-suite, and more.